Administration

 How can I define languages for my users?

-In the tile Languages, you can set the default languages as well as additional content and alternate languages for your users.
+If you have the Administrator user role and open the Languages tile in Administration, you can set the default languages as well as additional content and alternate languages for your users.

 After clicking on the tile, an alphabetically sorted list of all languages supported by BIC will appear.
 By clicking on a selected language, you can define the content and alternate languages.
 To set a language as the default, click on the Web icon within the language entry.
 The default language is the language that is automatically displayed after logging in.